browserengineering/book/book/animations.md

 `overflow:clip`, which instead clips the overflowing content at the box boundary.
 Other values include `scroll`, which clips it but allows the user to see it via scrolling.
 And if scroll is specified in the x direction, the descendant content will lay out as it if has an infinite width.
+Extra long words can also cause horizontal overflow.

 Implementing `width` and `height` turns out to be pretty easy.
 Instead of setting the width of a layout object to the widest it can be before recursing,